 Mr. Burton / Ms. Waller

-The purpose of health education is to promote positive life experiences, touching different dimensions of wellness.
+The purpose of health education is to promote positive life experiences, touching on different dimensions of wellness.
 Health education creates healthy people who in return create healthy communities that stand and work together for healthier lifestyles.
-The predominant health education philosophies are behavior change, cognitive-base, decision- making, freeing and functioning and social change.
-All five of these philosophies will be closely tied into health education.
+The predominant health education philosophies are behavior change, cognitive-based, decision-making, freeing and functioning, and social change.
+All five of these philosophies will be closely tied to health education.

 Health Course Description:

 Middle School Health aids students in creating a foundation of personal health.
 Beginning with properly defining health, this course then builds upon basic health practices to emphasize the importance of balance.
 Attention is given to each of the six dimensions of wellness; namely, physical, intellectual, emotional, spiritual, social, and environmental.
 Students are taught the skills necessary to improve every aspect of health.
 They are also encouraged to reflect upon their own personal wellness each week.
 This course is designed to promote awareness of physical, mental, emotional, and social developmental needs for optimal health throughout life.
 This course is designed to assist each student in developing and maintaining a lifestyle that promotes wellness by providing accurate and up-to-date health-related information as the foundation for making educated, responsible, and healthy personal health decisions.

 Health Course Outcomes: Upon successful completion of this health curriculum, students will be able to:

 - Apply health promotion and disease prevention concepts and principles to personal, family, and community health issues

 - Access valid health information and appropriate health-promoting products and services

 - Practice health-enhancing behaviors and avoid or reduce health risks

 - Analyze the influence of family, peers, culture, media, and technology on health